Weather info at fingertips on Apps but how good are they? | english.lokmat.com

 Another example is a private App called 'WeatherBug' which takes data from Earth Network and gives lightning alert.
 IMD has its own lightning sensors that feeds the 'Damini' App.
 But if one looks at the two Apps, one realises the generational difference in terms of how the presentation is done.

-Biggest advantage of the smartphones is that the content is by the minutes, unlike olden times when the alerts came only two or three times a day.
-User of smartphone wants customised information and not something generic, for example, it will rain in a state.
+Biggest advantage of smartphones is that the content is by the minute, unlike olden times when the alerts came only two or three times a day.
+Users of smartphones want customised information and not something generic, for example, it will rain in a state.

 A major private player SkyMet has a notification system to alert for rain or lightning strikes anywhere between 10 minutes to sometimes even an hour before.
 It has its own 6500-off weather stations across India.
 That helps it with precipitation forecasts, hourly, and the NowCasts (telling people what is going to happen in the next one to three hours) based on SkyMet's own instrumentation around the country.